Nijawi/Portfolio/Git/GitHub/GitHub_intro.md

 # Things not covered today
 * Branching (creating experimental branches of your code)
-* Fulling cloning others' code
+* Fulling cloning others' code (this can vary from straightforward to complex)
 * Collaboration

 # More Guides